lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 ## Assemblies and Other Types of vtkProp

 Often it is desirable to collect actors into a hierarchy of transform-dependent groups.
 For example, a robot arm may be represented by rigid links connected at joints such as the shoulder joint, upper arm, elbow, lower arm, wrist joint, and hand.
 In such a configuration, when the shoulder joint rotates, the expected behavior is that the entire arm rotates since the links are connected together.
 This is an example of what is referred to as an *assembly* in VTK. vtkAssembly is just one of many actor-like classes in VTK.
-As **Figure3-34** shows, these classes are arranged into a hierarchy of vtkProps.
+As **Figure 3-34** shows, these classes are arranged into a hierarchy of vtkProps.
 (In stage and film terminology, a prop is something that appears or is used on stage.)
 Assemblies are formed in VTK by instantiating a vtkAssembly and then adding *parts* to it.
 A part is any instance of vtkProp3D ---including other assemblies.
 This means that assemblies can be formed into hierarchies (as long as they do not contain self-referencing loops).
 Assemblies obey the rules of transformation concatenation illustrated in the previous section (see "Transformation Matri-ces" on page70 ).
 Here is an example of how to create a simple assembly hierarchy (from assembly.tcl ).

 ``` tcl
 vtkSphereSource sphere